dfandrich/rmtools/README.md

 # Release Monitoring Tools

-This is a set of tools for interacting with the https://release-monitoring.org/ service that tracks software releases.
+This is a set of tools for interacting with the https://release-monitoring.org/ service (a.k.a.
+Anitya) that tracks software releases.

 ## Installation